-The Serenity has a large oversize door to make entry and exiting easy.
+The Serenity has a large over-sized door to make entering and exiting easy.
 No need to shimmy out of a long tube.
-Nor do you need to detach it from the cape when exiting.
+Nor do you need to detach it from a cape or tarp when exiting.
 The ends of the Serenity are 8" tall.
 This effectively lengthens the floor and raises the netting off your face.

 10" X 5"